 Why I called my wife in GTA V

-I don’t see the appeal of playing awful people doing awful things, and the dissonance between a destructive sandbox and strictly directed story missions annoys me to no end.
-I still played them out of professional curiosity, hoping for something closer to my beloved Red Dead Redemption, only to end up being disappointed again and again.
+I guess I just didn’t see the appeal of playing awful people doing awful things, and the dissonance between the destructive sandbox and strictly scripted story missions annoyed me to no end.
+I still played the series out of professional curiosity, hoping for something closer to my beloved Red Dead Redemption, only to end up being disappointed again and again.

 And then something happened when I was checking out GTA V. Between all the car chases, shootouts, and wisecracking one-liners, I’ve decided to take a break and call my (in-game) wife.
 I knew she wouldn’t pick up, that I’d just end up hearing her voicemail message, but I did it anyway.
 Why?

 Former GTAs did that thing, where you had to keep interacting with your girlfriend and friends to gain some bonuses.
 So maybe I did it for gameplay benefits?
 An achievement at the least?

 Nope.
 It had no extrinsic reward attached.
 When you think about it, that’s true for most actions in GTA V.

 It’s pretty shocking to see a AAA sandbox do away with all the reward loops the genre is known for.
 No collecting, no building, no crafting, no taking control over the map.
 According to modern game design knowledge, it should be a recipe for disaster.
 In reality — it’s liberating!